GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/manage-flow.md

 - `comment`: the description of the flow.
 - `SQL`: the continuous aggregation query to define the flow.
 Refer to [Expression](./expression.md) for the available expressions.

-# Create flow or update flow
+# Create or update a flow

 The grammar to create a flow is: